-At the April JPACT meeting, staff will introduce and seek initial feedback on the potential policy elements and most promising measures.
-Attachment 3 summarizes the potential mobility policy elements and most promising measures identified for testing that will be the focus of upcoming engagement activities.
+Attachment 1 summarizes the potential mobility policy elements and most promising measures identified for testing that will be the focus of upcoming engagement activities.
 The most promising measures from this screening process are in order from highest to lowest screening score.
-A separate memo documenting each step of the screening process is available on request.
+A separate memo (and supporting appendices) documenting each step of the screening process is available on the project website.